conti748/cryceleb2023/README.md

 posed by a limited number of samples, allowing the model to generalize better.

-Overall, our modifications enhance the solution's ability to tackle the problem of verifying audio tracks containing crying babies.
-We expect that these improvements can lead to higher accuracy and better generalization compared to the baseline approach.
+Overall, the modifications enhance the solution's ability to tackle the problem of verifying audio tracks containing crying babies.
+These improvements can lead to higher accuracy and better generalization compared to the baseline approach.

+### Remark
+It is emphasized that a proper hyperparameter selection was not performed due to limited resource availability.
+In fact, all trainings were conducted using Google Colab.
+This limitation may significantly impact the performance and further improvements can be achieved by conducting a thorough hyperparameter tuning.

 The entire solution has been developed using Google Colab without a proper hyper-parameter selection, that can further improve the performances.